-- 4.1 Media who do not follow these protocols, particularly if accessing an incident scene unescorted, endanger themselves and others.
+- 4.1 Media who do not follow these protocols, particularly if accessing an incident scene unescorted, will be asked to leave immediately.
 Emergency response agencies or police personnel required to deal with breaches of these protocols may be diverted from other high-priority tasks or may be forced to enter unsafe situations.
-It is the responsibility of media outlets to ensure the actions of their employees are consistent with the Victorian Occupational Health and Safety legislation. - 4.2 It is the responsibility of media to ensure they are aware of incident scene boundaries as designated by the Incident Controller and adhere to those boundaries. - 4.3 Victoria Police officers may remove media representatives from an incident scene who: - Are endangering their own lives or the lives of others. - Fail to meet minimum requirements for attending an incident scene (see Minimum requirements for attending an incident scene). - Fail to comply with instructions from a police member or the Incident Controller. - Fail to depart immediately from the fire ground after instructed to do so. - 4.4 Following breaches of this protocol the following actions may be taken: - Formal notification provided to WorkSafe. - Individual media representative banned for the duration of the incident. - Media agency as a whole banned for the duration of the incident. - Individual media accreditation rescinded. - Written warning to the media agency's OH&S representative.
+It is the responsibility of media outlets to ensure the actions of their employees are consistent with the Victorian Occupational Health and Safety legislation. - 4.2 It is the responsibility of media to ensure they are aware of incident scene boundaries as designated by the Incident Controller and adhere to those boundaries. - 4.3 Victoria Police officers will remove media representatives from an incident scene who: - Are endangering their own lives or the lives of others. - Fail to meet minimum requirements for attending an incident scene (see Minimum requirements for attending an incident scene). - Fail to comply with instructions from emergency management staff, including a police member or the Incident Controller. - Fail to depart immediately from the fire ground after instructed to do so. - 4.4 Following breaches of this protocol the following actions may be taken: - Formal notification provided to WorkSafe. - Individual media representative banned for the duration of the incident. - Media agency as a whole banned for the duration of the incident. - Individual media accreditation rescinded. - Written warning to the media agency's Chief of Staff and OH&S representative.